 - desert features

 - desert climate

 - desert description

-What if your child wants to describe a city instead of a desert?
-City words are trickier to find, and he may have to hunt more.
+What if your teen wants to describe a city instead of a desert?
+City words are trickier to find, and they may have to hunt more.
 Try some of these search terms:

 - describe city sights